Supported languages

 What custom languages are supported?

-Peripass supports all roman languages.
+Peripass supports all Roman languages.
+For non-Roman languages, some limitations apply.

 This is supported:

-✅ Welcome texts and information displayed on a kiosk
+Welcome texts and information displayed on a kiosk

 This is not supported: